SuperWing: a comprehensive transonic wing dataset for data-driven aerodynamic design: Methods

 The wing surface mesh is generated using an in-house code.
 As illustrated in Figure \ref{fig:wingmesh}, the wing surface is divided into two segments split at the kink, and the tips for all wing shapes are adapted from the CRM geometry \cite{lyu_crmmesh_2015} and aligned with the tip section airfoil.

-Despite many validations of \verb|ADflow| code on wing simulations, we also conducted a mesh convergence study for the data generation pipeline.
-The CRM wing is used, and three mesh resolutions are generated by changing surface mesh resolution, volume mesh marching steps, and surface $y+$.
-The freestream conditions are $Ma = 0.85, C_L = 0.5$, and $Re = $ 5 million based on the mean aerodynamic chord.
-Table \ref{tab:meshconv} gives the mesh sizes, drag coefficients, and angle of attacks of three meshes.
-Fig. \ref{fig:meshconv} illustrates $C_D$ values with respect to the second-order mesh size factor $N^{-2/3}$ where $N$ is the mesh size, and the result from Lyu et al.'s study \cite{lyu_crmmesh_2015} is also provided.
+Despite many validations of the \verb|ADflow| code in wing simulations, we also conducted a mesh-convergence study for the data-generation pipeline.
+We include the CRM under multiple transonic design points, DLR-F6, and a single-segment wing benchmark, DPW-W1 \cite{sclafani_dpw_2007}.
+Three mesh resolutions are generated by varying the surface mesh resolution, the volume mesh marching steps, and the surface $y+$.

+Fig. \ref{fig:meshconverror} illustrates $C_D$ values with respect to the second-order mesh size factor $N^{-2/3}$ where $N$ is the mesh size.
+We present the selection of wings and operating conditions, along with results from Lyu et al.'s study \cite{lyu_crmmesh_2015} on the CRM.
+The estimated M-size mesh error, $\delta_M$, was obtained by extrapolation, indicating that it remains at a similar level to that reported in the literature.
+The results also suggest that while different wing geometries lead to different error levels, operating conditions may have an even stronger influence.
+In our studied cases, higher Mach numbers tend to exhibit larger errors, likely due to stronger shock waves.
+Fig. \ref{fig:meshconvshock} further shows that the sectional $C_p$ distributions with a zoom-in to the shock wave region.
+The shock location remains nearly unchanged, although a slightly larger but acceptable discrepancy is observed near the outboard aft-shock acceleration region.